Rotator cuff - self-care

 Pain relief measures, using the shoulder properly, and shoulder exercises may help ease your symptoms.

 Rotator Cuff Problems

 Common rotator cuff problems include:

-- Tendinitis, which is irritation of the tendons and inflammation of the bursa (a normally smooth layer) lining these tendons
+- Tendinitis, which is inflammation of the tendons and swelling of the bursa (a normally smooth layer) lining these tendons

 - A tear, which occurs when one of the tendons is torn from overuse or injury